Sharp description of local minima in the loss landscape of high-dimensional two-layer ReLU neural networks: Introduction

-\paragraph{Symmetry, Connectivity, and Saddle Points Dynamics.} \looseness=-1 The permutation symmetry of hidden units plays a crucial role in shaping the loss landscape. \citet{fukumizu2000local} originally identified that hierarchical plateaus in learning curves arise from symmetry-breaking transitions.
+\paragraph{Symmetry and Saddle Points Dynamics.} \looseness=-1 The permutation symmetry of hidden units plays a crucial role in shaping the loss landscape. \citet{fukumizu2000local} originally identified that hierarchical plateaus in learning curves arise from symmetry-breaking transitions.
 This hierarchical learning manifests as a ``staircase'' profile, where the dynamics are governed by a separation of timescales between the learning of distinct features \citep{abbe2022merged,jain2024bias,berthier2025learning,montanari2025dynamical}. \newcontent{In the specific context of ReLU networks, \citet{arjevani2019principle} used group theory to show that spurious minima exhibit a ``principle of least symmetry breaking,'' resulting in weight matrices with highly symmetric, block-like transitivity partitions.
 However, their discrete algebraic approach does not easily translate to generalisation dynamics.
-Our framework naturally recovers these symmetric blocks via the macroscopic order parameters (Eq.~\ref{eq:colored_ansatz}), linking them directly to the test error and learning trajectories.} More recent geometric analyses \citep{brea2019weight,simsek2021geometry} have argued that overparameterisation connects isolated minima through permutation saddles, effectively merging distinct basins of attraction.
-Similar connectivity properties have been explored in the context of the binary perceptron \citet{baldassi2019properties, baldassi2021unveiling, annesi2023star, barbier2024atypical, barbier2025escape}.
-Our use of the string method \citep{weinan2002string,ren2007simplified,samanta2013optimization} confirms this geometric picture in the context of ReLU networks, showing that the ``flat directions'' predicted by \citet{baldassi2020shaping} are realised as equipotential manifolds connecting symmetry-equivalent solutions.
-While these saddle points do not affect the long-time asymptotic performance, they play a pivotal role in the transient, often slowing down optimisation.
+Our framework naturally recovers these symmetric blocks via the macroscopic order parameters (Eq.~\ref{eq:colored_ansatz}), linking them directly to the test error and learning trajectories.} \newcontent{Related geometric analyses \citep{draxler2018essentially,garipov2018loss,brea2019weight,simsek2021geometry} have highlighted that global landscape organisation can be substantially richer than what local curvature alone suggests.
+Similar questions have been explored in the context of the binary perceptron \citep{baldassi2019properties, baldassi2021unveiling, annesi2023star, barbier2024atypical, barbier2025escape}.
+In the present work, we focus on the fixed-point structure and the dynamical role of saddle-like instabilities in ReLU teacher-student networks.} While these saddle points do not affect the long-time asymptotic performance, they play a pivotal role in the transient, often slowing down optimisation.
 This dynamical role of saddles has been investigated in polynomial networks \citep{zhang2025saddle} and classical statistical-physics models \citep{cugliandolo1993analytical,cugliandolo1994out}.